-Proposals to improve and extend the existing community facilities at Netherfield, Coffee Hall, Beanhill and Tinkers Bridge, as shown on the Policies Map, will be supported, provided that provision is made to Milton Keynes Council standards for off-street car parking.
+Proposals to improve and extend the existing community facilities as set out at Appendix A.18, will be supported, provided that provision is made to Milton Keynes Council standards for off-street car parking.

 Proposals for the redevelopment of the existing Milton Keynes College site at Leadenhall for a residential scheme will be supported if they make provision for a new community facility to serve Leadenhall.
 The new facility should be fairly and reasonably related in scale and kind to the development proposed on the college site.